 Miss Nicola Johnson: Assistant Head - Designated Safeguarding Officer (DSO)

-Mr Dean Turner - Designated Governor for Safeguarding
+Mr Martin Winter - Designated Governor for Safeguarding

 The school will raise Child Protection concerns with parents/carers at the earliest appropriate opportunity, and work in partnership with them and other agencies to improve outcomes.
 The school will ensure that all staff are provided with the appropriate training in Child Protection issues, as recommended in the guidance.
 In particular designated members of staff will be released to attend the necessary enhanced training courses to enable them to carry out their role effectively.